-I was leaving my weekly trip to Target, picking up some diapers and other household essentials, the kids were fast asleep in their car seats when I got an alert from the Associated Press about the explosions at the Boston Marathon.
-I quickly tuned into 1010 Wins news-radio, figuring they would have the most up to date information.
+I was leaving Target, the kids fast asleep in their car seats when I got a cell phone alert about the explosions.
+I quickly tuned into the local news radio station, figuring it would have the most up-to-date information.

-“I think it’s best to shelter them from it,” said Mike a father of a 5 year-old son from Northern Virginia.
+“I think it’s best to shelter them from it,” said Mike, a father of a 5-year-old son in Northern Virginia.
 “It will just make them scared to go into public places.”

-My wife Ani worried that our daughter might overhear teachers or older kids at school talking about the attack.
-She said she will try to reassure our daughter that we are safe and gently explain that “people were hurt but the police, firemen, hospital people helped them.”
-To always remember that the good guys such as policemen, firemen, and EMT are there to protect them.
-They are the real superheros!
+My wife worried our kids might overhear teachers or older kids at school talking about the attack.
+She said she would try to reassure them that we are safe and gently explain that “people were hurt but the police, firemen, and hospital people helped them” This would teach them to always remember that the “good guys” such as policemen, firemen, and EMT are there to protect them.
+They are the real superheroes!

-“I simplify the facts to her level of comprehension and allow her to ask as many questions as she likes,” added Christine, a mother of an eight year old daughter and an infant son.
+“I simplify the facts to her level of comprehension and allow her to ask as many questions as she likes,” said Christine, a mother of an 8-year-old daughter and an infant son.

-“We tell the pumpkin the truth,” Suzanne, the mother of a 10 year old who lives just outside of Philadelphia commented.
-She said that it’s sad that it is becoming more commonplace to talk to her daughter about violence.
-But uses these teachable moments as time to talk about being compassionate and empathetic towards others.
+“We tell our daughter the truth,” said Suzanne, the mother of a 10-year-old who lives just outside of Philadelphia.
+She said it’s sad that it is becoming more commonplace to talk to her daughter about violence.
+However, she uses these teachable moments as a time to talk about being compassionate and empathetic toward others.